google-deepmind/mujoco/doc/XMLreference.rst

    If this attribute is set to false, computes mesh inertia with the legacy algorithm, which is exact only for convex meshes.
 If set to true, it is exact for any closed mesh geometry.

+.. _compiler-alignfree:

+:at:`alignfree`: :at-val:`[false, true], "false"`
+   This attribute toggles the default behaviour of an optimization that applies to bodies with a :ref:`free joint<body-freejoint>` and no child bodies.
+   When true, the body frame and free joint will automatically be aligned with inertial frame, which leads to both faster and more stable simulation.
+See :ref:`freejoint/align<body-freejoint-align>` for details.

 .. _compiler-inertiagrouprange:

 :at:`inertiagrouprange`: :at-val:`int(2), "0 5"`